RedHatInsights/insights-upload/README.md

 The following topics are currently in use in the MQ service:

-  - advisor             # for the advisor service
+  - platform.upload.advisor             # for the advisor service
-  - testareno           # for testing the mq to upload service connection
+  - platform.upload.testareno           # for testing the mq to upload service connection
-  - uploadvalidation    # for responses from validation services
+  - platform.upload.validation    # for responses from validation services
-  - available           # for new uploads available to other services
+  - platform.upload.available           # for new uploads available to other services

 ### Errors